lucafalasco/cyt/README.md

-# 54705h1n37
+# cryptiz

-54705h1n37 is a real time visualization of Bitcoin transactions all over the world.
+cryptiz is a real time visualization of Bitcoin transactions all over the world.

 Data is retrieved and sent to the application through the blockchain.info [WebSocket API](https://blockchain.info/api/api_websocket).